What qualifications do you need to be a clinical pharmacist?

 How do I become a clinical pharmacist without residency?

-This is a quick summary of how I think that if you didn’t do a residency
+This is a quick summary of how I think that if you didn’t do a residency, you can still become a clinical pharmacist.

 To do this you can consider: